-- Get the opportunity to meet and interact with creative writers — over the past five years, we have welcomed exciting writers such as Drew Hayden Taylor, Souvankham Thammavongsa, Jesse Thistle, Heather O’Neill, Kathryn Mockler, Terese Mason Pierre, and Jordan Tannahill.
+- Get the opportunity to meet and interact with creative writers — over the past five years, we have welcomed exciting writers such as Souvankham Thammavongsa, Alicia Elliott, Jesse Thistle, Heather O’Neill, Kathryn Mockler, Terese Mason Pierre, and Gary Barwin.

 Courses connected to the Certificate in Creative Writing Across Contexts (CWAC) are open to all students at York/Glendon, with the exception of GL/EN 4800 6.0 Writing and Community, which is open only to students who have completed most or all other Certificate courses.